elvisfinol/blog/content/posts/script-to-install-hugo-latest-version-for-macos.md

 author = "Elvis Finol"
 date = 2021-09-04T10:00:00Z
 tags = ["script"]
-title = "Script to Install HUGO latest version for macOS"
+title = "Script to update HUGO to latest version for macOS"

 +++
+You can use this script to get the latest version of static site generator "HUGO".

+**Steps**

+1. Copy the script and save it on your machine as hugo_latest.sh

     # hugo_latest.sh
     # Find the latest Hugo from GitHub
     echo '🐹 Starting Hugo Install / Update 🐹'